What you'll find on this page

 Private health insurers may be able to provide a full reimbursement for the cochlear implant system.
 Coverage of the surgical procedure and any hospital costs will depend on your level of insurance.

-Australian Hearing provides a range of hearing services for children and young people up to the age of 26, eligible adults, aged pensioners and most war veterans.
+Hearing Australia provides a range of hearing services for children and young people up to the age of 26, eligible adults, aged pensioners and most war veterans.
 Funding support is provided for a range of hearing-related services, including: